 Mill, Mission and Stedman Streets Reconstruction

 The Alaska Department of Transportation and Public Facilities (DOT&PF) will use this site to keep you informed about the process to improve Front Street, Mill Street, and Stedman Street.
-Please refer to this site for updates on the project, documents, announcements of public meetings, to make comments or suggestions, or to contact project team members.
+Please refer to this site for updates and announcements on the project, documents, to make comments or suggestions, or to contact project team members.

 DOT&PF is aware that this project will affect both local and visiting users of the highway and the waterfront and relies on public comments to be part of the process in order to achieve a context-sensitive schedule and design.

 Since the project kicked off its work with a public open house on February 6th, 2013, the project team has been working to complete preliminary design and environmental documentation.

 To review the proposed improvements, preliminary plans are available by clicking here or using the link to the right “Photos and Maps.”